 It's still a critical time for unions and we must stay strong and unified.
 I look forward to helping you find your voice in the union's activities as we strengthen our chapter and the union.
 Please make use of our chapter's section on this website.
 In the box to the left of this page, you'll see links to our contract, chapter representatives, chapter newsletter and other sections where we put important resources for occupational and physical therapists.
 Read the latest memorandum of agreement with the city.

-I am available to answer questions by email at email@example.com.
+I am available to answer questions by email at firstname.lastname@example.org.
 Be sure to sign up on the website to receive important emails during the school year.
-I look forward to a productive 2019-20 school year.
+I look forward to a safe and productive 2020-21 school year.

 OT/PT Chapter Leader